utsavhingar22/Sort-Visualizer/README.txt

 ## Purpose

-We made this sorting visualizer web application to improve my skills more in HTML, CSS, and JS.
+Me and myfriend made this sorting visualizer web application to improve my skills more in HTML, CSS, and JS.
 And to help the beginners in programming to gain more knowledge and understanding on sorting algorigthms by visualizing them.

 ## What the Sorting algorithms inside this application